-The approach to Oyama Yuenchi looked promising; a Schwarzkopf shuttle loop on the horizon, with a parachute drop and the obligatory ferris wheel nearby.
-However, as we got closer we suddenly noticed something; nothing was moving.
-Closer inspection again indicated that the park had been closed for quite a while; the gates were closed, and the gardens within were clearly overgrown.
+The approach to Oyama Yuenchi looked promising as the twin spikes of a Schwarzkopf shuttle loop appeared on the horizon, alongside a parachute drop, another coaster of indeterminate genre, and the obligatory enormous ferris wheel.
+However, as we got closer it became apparent that nothing was moving.
+Closer inspection again indicated that the park had evidently been closed for some time; the gates were locked, and the gardens within were clearly overgrown.

 We chose to turn adversity into opportunity.
 One of our group spoke to a security guard, and in no time we were all wearing staff passes and exploring a dead park, walking all around (and over) the rides.
 Pictures say more in this case than words ever could.
-On a positive note, all the rides we saw appeared to be intact, and although some could use paint it is certainly not beyond the realms of possibility that this park will open again.
-I really hope this will happen some day.
+On a positive note, the attractions we saw appeared to be intact, and although some could use paint it is certainly not beyond the realms of possibility that this park will rise again some day.